 Plan description.
-The Alabama Retired Education Employees' Health Care Trust (the "Trust") is a cost-sharing multiple-employer defined benefit post-employment healthcare plan that administers healthcare benefits to the retirees of participating state and local educational institutions.
+The Trust is a cost-sharing multiple-employer defined benefit post-employment healthcare plan that administers healthcare benefits to the retirees of participating state and local educational institutions.
 The Trust was established under the Alabama Retiree Health Care Funding Act of 2007 which authorized and directed the Public Education Employees' Health Insurance Board ("PEEHI Board") to create an irrevocable trust to fund postemployment healthcare benefits to retirees participating in PEEHIP.
 Active and retiree health insurance benefits are paid through the PEEHIP.
 In accordance with GASB, the Trust is considered a component unit of the State and is included in the State's Annual Comprehensive Financial Report.